-Two different kinds of CIAs are available for districts and schools to use - a Computer-Adaptive Comprehensive Interim Assessment (CA-CIA) and a Fixed-Form Comprehensive Interim Assessment (FF-CIA).
-These assessments may be administered at the beginning of the school year as a pre-test to measure what students know and are able to do in relation to the content standards at each grade level and then administered later in the school year to measure how much improvement students have made following instruction.
+The West Virginia Benchmarks are comprehensive computer adaptive assessments aligned to West Virginia's state academic standards and to the same test blueprint as the WVGSA.
+The Benchmarks may be administered at the beginning of the school year as a pre-test to measure what students know and are able to do in relation to the content standards at each grade level and then administered later in the school year to measure how much improvement students have made following instruction.
 The results give students, teachers, and families meaningful information on students' initial knowledge and skills level.
 This information is used to plan instruction throughout the year to ensure that students make progress toward college and career readiness.
+Items come from a secure item bank.
+Teachers may not view the items.